*

 During this period McLeod wintered at Temple Terrace, Tampa, Florida (1925-26) where he worked with James Kelly Thomson from North Berwick.
 It was in Florida that McLeod was involved in the first 'Professional Golf League' in 1925.
 As the number of golf courses increased, many of top pro's were signed up in the winter months to represent the Florida clubs in a team competition.
 Walter Hagen and Joe Kirkwood were signed up to Pasadena, Jim Barnes and Fred McLeod played for Temple Terrace C.C and Gene Sarazen and Leo Diegel represented Hollywood C.C.
 Although exhibition matches were still popular this team format increased the pros earnings as they received 60% of the two dollars spectators paid at the gate.

-In March 1934, Fred McLeod was invited by Bobby Jones to play in the first Augusta National Invitational Tournament, which he continued to play in for the next three years.
-McLeod attended the Masters all 40 years it was played and from 1963 was the honorary starter along with Jock Hutchison who was two years his junior.
+During the winter months in 1930, Fred was working on his own account giving golf lessons at Centre Cathedral Mansions Institute, 3000 Connecticut Avenue, North West Columbia.
+In March 1934, Bobby Jones invited McLeod to play in the first Augusta National Invitational Tournament, but he was unable to travel south.
+McLeod attended the Masters all 40 years it was played and from 1963 was the honorary starter along with Jock Hutchison.
 Both were the oldest surviving U.S. National Champions and were by tradition, first off the tee to begin the Masters Tournament.
 Hutchison retired in 1973 and McLeod continued on his own until 1976.
 There was no honorary starter for four years until Byron Nelson and Gene Sarazen were invited to continue the tradition in 1981.

 In 1952, Fred visited Scotland for the last time.
 He returned to America on the liner Queen Elizabeth with a first class ticket.

-Fred McLeod became a US citizen in 1937 and that year he attended a meeting in Augusta along with a number of elderly professionals to establish a senior division of the PGA.
+Fred married Mabel Catherine McLeod from Tennessee and they resided at 61, V.Street N.W.
+Washington and later in the Shoreham Hotel.
+Fred became a US citizen in 1937 and that year he attended a meeting in Augusta along with a number of elderly professionals to establish a senior division of the PGA.
 At that meeting it was decided to organise a national tournament for players fifty-five and over.
 In early December, a Seniors' Championship took place and Jock Hutchison was the first winner.
 The following year at Augusta, McLeod defeated Otto Hackbarth in an 18 hole play-off to lift the title.
 In 1939, the PGA Seniors' tournament attracted sponsorship and the event moved to Florida.
 McLeod competed in thirteen Seniors' Championships and was still able to shoot a 66 at the age of sixty-six.
 In 1960 he was elected to the PGA Hall of Fame.

-Sadly, McLeod's father did not live to share in the success of his son's career, he died when Fred was fifteen years of age.
+Sadly, McLeod's father did not live to share in his son's success, he died when Fred was fifteen years of age.
 For many years, his mother remained at 98 High Street, North Berwick where Fred returned to visit on numerous occasions.
+Fred McLeod's cousin Marion Theodor Toas born 1884 at Tranent Mains Farm daughter of Richard Toas, shoemaker and his wife Elizabeth Jane Whigham.
+Marion Toas emigrated to America sailing from Glasgow on the S.S.
+Columbia she arrived in New York on 30th October 1905.
+Her contact address was 141 East, 53rd Street where she later married George Shand.

 In 1962, Columbia laid on a dinner to celebrate McLeod's 50th Anniversary with the club.
 Among the invited guests were Gene Sarazen, Chick Evans, Jock Hutchison, Jim Barnes and Jimmy Thomson from North Berwick.

-McLeod retired as head pro in 1967 and the Columbia Country Club provided an apartment for him at the clubhouse and a generious pension.
+At the age of 84 years, McLeod retired as head pro in 1967 after 55 years with the club.
+Columbia Country Club provided an apartment for him at the clubhouse and a generious pension.
 Although he reduced his work schedule, Fred played 18 holes three days a week.
 After a serious fall at his quarters McLeod was moved to the Westwood Retirement Home in Bethesda where he lived until he was admitted to Sibley Hospital.
 In April 1976, the Washington Post reported that Fred McLeod had suffered a heart attack and died on 8th May at the age of ninety-four.
-Fred left a grand nephew Richard Leathers in Houston, and two nieces in Scotland and England.
+Fred left a grand nephew Richard Leathers in Houston, and two cousins in Scotland and England.